amardeepmsingh/bronze/_texts/georgia_douglas_johnson_bronze_1922.md

 And fold him in the kindly grave !

 Proud?
-Perhaps ó could I but ever so faintly scan
+Perhaps ‚Äî could I but ever so faintly scan
 The broad horizon of a man
-Swept fair for his dominion ó
+Swept fair for his dominion ‚Äî
 So hesitant and half-afraid
 I view this babe of sorrow!